Busiest January in 15 years for Twin Cities housing market

-A pronounced imbalance between buyers and sellers in the Twin Cities metro last month suggests it'll be an especially competitive spring market across the metro.
+A pronounced imbalance between buyers and sellers in the Twin Cities metro last month suggests it will be an especially competitive spring market across the metro.

 "Last year was incredibly strong and so far 2021 is keeping up the pace," said Todd Walker, MAR's president, in a statement.
 "Rates are as attractive as they've ever been and the demand is persistent, but the challenge is still the lack of supply."